jeff916/home-assistant/docs/myowmstation.md

 weather: !include my-weather-station.yaml
 ```

 I created this script that I can run when I want to update the location of my "home" zone.
 It uses the location of my phone that is running the HA app.
-At some point I'll change this to a dedicated GPS device and then have an automated way to update my location automatically
+At some point I'll change this to a dedicated GPS device and then have an automated way to update the zone location.

 ```
 alias: Update Home Location